khronokernel/What-s-new-in-macOS-Catalina/README.md

 * Block `com.apple.driver.AppleACPIEC`.
    * AppleACPIEC is used on laptops so blocking it can cause serious issues but on desktops there is no issue.
 * Turn off your real EC and set a fake EC(we still need an EC present for AppleBusPower).
-   * Recommended method for desktops, can severly screw up laptops
+   * Recommended method for desktops, can severly screw up laptops.
       * [SSDTTime](https://github.com/corpnewt/SSDTTime)(Use this for when you only have access to the systems DSDT, `F4` at Clover scrren will dump it to EFI/CLOVER/ACPI/origin)
       * [USBmap](https://github.com/corpnewt/USBMap)(Some may already have an SSDT-EC in their EFI if they ran USBmap sometime after Nov 18, 2018)
       * [SSDT-EC-USBX.dsl](https://github.com/acidanthera/OpenCorePkg/blob/master/Docs/AcpiSamples/SSDT-EC-USBX.dsl) (Skylake and newer)